21 invoice finance costs you can avoid

 Annual review charge

-After 12 months, a number of financiers will charge agencies a continuation fee just to maintain the facility.
+After 12 months, your invoice finance provider may charge your agency a continuation fee just to maintain the facility.
 This is typically around 1% of the assigned turnover.

 Review limit increase